 Filmotechnic Canada was founded in 2007 by Oleksiy Zolotarov and Mark Cabiddu.

 Oleksiy is an accomplished Director of Photography and Camera Operator from Kiev Ukraine.
-In 1986, along with Anatoliy Kokush and Yuriy Popovsky, he co-designed the Russian Arm System and has been an integral part in its success due to his life-long devotion to its constant development.
-He has operated the Russian Arm in almost every shooting environment and application imaginable in many countries across the globe.
+In 1986, along with Anatoliy Kokush and Yuriy Popovsky, he co-designed the U-CRANE System and has been an integral part in its success due to his life-long devotion to its constant development.
+He has operated the U-CRANE in almost every shooting environment and application imaginable in many countries across the globe.
 Oleksiy has also been instrumental in the design of the Flight Head Series, 2 Axis Damper, Remote Dolly and the ZERO RD.
 Oleksiy is a 2005 Sci-tech Academy Awards Winner.

 Mark has many years experience with camera support equipment in Toronto’s Film Industry, designing his first camera car crane platform at the age of 25 in Rome, Italy.
 In 2006 he designed and built the ML55 Chase Car.
 Mark heads the Rental Department of the company.